Tethered Balloon Event Benefits Carson City Toys for Tots

-Toys for Tots Carson City is collecting Christmas gifts for kids in the capitol city, Douglas County, Storey County and West Lyon County this year.
+Toys for Tots Carson City is collecting Christmas gifts for kids in the Carson City, Douglas County, Storey County and West Lyon County this year.
 And this Saturday, they're partnering with a local hot air balloon company to offer tethered balloon rides to anyone who drops off a new toy at their headquarters in Gardnerville.

 "We love giving back to the community, our owner loves to give back," said Sheldon Grauberger, pilot for Balloon Nevada.
 "It's a great way to get people into ballooning; to see the balloon up close, to see how large it is, and to get a good feeling of what it feels like to get in and out of the basket.
 Very often, they'll come do this and go, we'll have to take a ride in the future!"